CustomGPT.ai Blog

 OPENAI_API_KEY=your_openai_key_here

-# Optional: Custom base URL if using self-hosted
+# Optional: Custom API base URL for proxy or staging environments

 CUSTOMGPT_API_BASE_URL=https://app.customgpt.ai/api/v1